Working in Switzerland

 Do you need a visa?

 If you are from a non-EU country, contact the Swiss embassy in the country where you are currently residing.
-If you're living in the UK, contact the Swiss Regional Consular Centre of the Embassy of Switzerland in the UK.
+If you're living in the UK, contact the Embassy of Switzerland in the UK.

 - Cost of living: Switzerland is one of the most expensive countries in the world.
 The cost of living is especially high in the cities of Geneva and Zurich.
-Food, housing and utilities in particular are well above the European Union (EU) average.
+Food, housing and utilities in particular are well above the EU average.